emilrwx/emilrwx_website/posts/quitting-social-media.md

 **Closing Words**

 I know that quitting social media is a bit extreme for most people, but I do recommend for everybody to take a break from social media and try to spend more time in the real world and with the people that are actually close to you.
-Take a week away from social media, instead text all call to your friends, pick up a book, start a passion project, learn a new skill.
+Take a week away from social media, instead text or call to your friends, pick up a book, start a passion project, learn a new skill.
 You won't regret it.